FAQs for individuals and businesses

 I’ve tried ordering some things from an online store, but they tell me they can’t send them because COVID-19 means New Zealand has stopped accepting online purchases from overseas – is this true?

 Customs has not placed any additional checks or delays on goods ordered from overseas – you are able to continue ordering just as you did prior to the COVID-19 alert levels, whether that be for home or business.
+If companies choose not to deliver to New Zealand this is not due to any COVID-19 related restrictions by Customs.

 The shoes I ordered online are being held up by Customs because of the COVID-19 lockdown – when will I get them?